isomerpages/nlb-biblioasia/all-articles/nl-notes/_posts/2020-05-13-The-News-Gallery.md

 <b>THE SINGAPORE FREE PRESS AND MERCANTILE ADVERTISER</b>
 <br>
-While there are a number of English-language newspapers in Singapore today, *The Straits Times* is, by far, the dominant paper.
+While there are a number of English-language newspapers in Singapore today, <i>The Straits Times</i> is, by far, the dominant paper.
 However, it was not always so.
-In fact, even though it is Singapore’s longest-running newspaper today, *The Straits Times* was a latecomer to the scene.
-When it first appeared, the paper had to compete with an earlier newspaper: *The Singapore Free Press and Mercantile Advertiser.* It was a tussle that lasted over a century.

-*The Singapore Free Press* was Singapore’s second English-language newspaper and began publishing on 8 October 1835. *The Free Press* took its name from the abolition of the gagging act.
-Prior to 1835, every issue of a publication in Singapore had to be submitted to the government before it could be published.[^9] With the demise of the *Singapore Chronicle* in 1837,*The Free Press* remained unrivalled until *The Straits Times* was launched in 1845.[^10]

-*The Singapore Free Press* remained in circulation until 1869.
-It was relaunched in 1884 and, in 1946, it was bought over by *The Straits Times* in a move to fend off competition from a newspaper that had been launched in 1914, *The Malaya Tribune.*[^11] In 1962, *The Singapore Free Press* was eventually merged with *The Malay Mail* and the new entity retained the *Malay Mail* name.

-*The Singapore Free Press* is associated with a number of well-known names.
+In fact, even though it is Singapore’s longest-running newspaper today, <i>The Straits Times</i> was a latecomer to the scene.
+When it first appeared, the paper had to compete with an earlier newspaper: <i>The Singapore Free Press and Mercantile Advertiser.</i> It was a tussle that lasted over a century.<br><br><i>The Singapore Free Press</i> was Singapore’s second English-language newspaper and began publishing on 8 October 1835. <i>The Free Press</i> took its name from the abolition of the gagging act.
+Prior to 1835, every issue of a publication in Singapore had to be submitted to the government before it could be published.[^9] With the demise of the <i>Singapore Chronicle</i> in 1837,<i>The Free Press</i> remained unrivalled until <i>The Straits Times</i> was launched in 1845.[^10]<br><br><i>The Singapore Free Press</i> remained in circulation until 1869.
+It was relaunched in 1884 and, in 1946, it was bought over by <i>The Straits Times</i> in a move to fend off competition from a newspaper that had been launched in 1914, <i>The Malaya Tribune.</i>[^11] In 1962, <i>The Singapore Free Press</i> was eventually merged with <i>The Malay Mail</i> and the new entity retained the <i>Malay Mail</i> name.<br><br><i>The Singapore Free Press</i> is associated with a number of well-known names.
 It was originally set up by a group that included lawyer William Napier; architect George D. Coleman; Edward Boustead, the founder of Boustead and Company; and Walter Scott Lorrain, head of Lorrain, Sandilands and Company.
-It was relaunched in 1884 by Charles Burton Buckley (author of *An Anecdotal History of Old Times in Singapore 1819–1867*[^12]), who was later joined by John Fraser and David Neave (the co-founders of Fraser & Neave).
-Walter Makepeace (later co-editor of *One Hundred Years of Singapore*[^13]) was a reporter with the paper who rose to become its joint proprietor and editor.

-*The Free Press* was also notable for its contributions to the Malay newspaper scene.
-In 1907, *The Singapore Free Press* set up *Utusan Malayu,*[^14] the Malay edition of the newspaper. *Utusan Malayu* became the only Malay newspaper to be circulated in the Straits Settlements and Malay Peninsula after its rival, *Chahaya Pulau Pinang,* folded just a few months into 1908.[^15]

-Under its first editor, Mohamed Eunos Abdullah, *Utusan Malayu’s* mission was to provide the Malay community with an intelligent and impartial view of Malaya and the world.

-In 1921, the newspaper was sued for libel by Raja Shariman and Che Tak, assistant commissioners of police in the Federated Malay States.
-The heavy damages awarded against it proved to be financially crippling and *Utusan Malayu* ceased operations as a result.[^16]
+It was relaunched in 1884 by Charles Burton Buckley (author of <i>An Anecdotal History of Old Times in Singapore 1819–1867</i>[^12]), who was later joined by John Fraser and David Neave (the co-founders of Fraser & Neave).
+Walter Makepeace (later co-editor of <i>One Hundred Years of Singapore</i>[^13]) was a reporter with the paper who rose to become its joint proprietor and editor.<br><br><i>The Free Press</i> was also notable for its contributions to the Malay newspaper scene.
+In 1907, <i>The Singapore Free Press</i> set up <i>Utusan Malayu,<i>[^14] the Malay edition of the newspaper. <i>Utusan Malayu</i> became the only Malay newspaper to be circulated in the Straits Settlements and Malay Peninsula after its rival, <i>Chahaya Pulau Pinang,</i> folded just a few months into 1908.[^15]<br><br>Under its first editor, Mohamed Eunos Abdullah, <i>Utusan Malayu’s</i> mission was to provide the Malay community with an intelligent and impartial view of Malaya and the world.<br><br>In 1921, the newspaper was sued for libel by Raja Shariman and Che Tak, assistant commissioners of police in the Federated Malay States.
+The heavy damages awarded against it proved to be financially crippling and <i>Utusan Malayu</i> ceased operations as a result.[^16]

 </div>